expo/expo/docs/pages/guides/authentication.md

 - **URIs** (Authorized JavaScript origins): https://auth.expo.io
 - **Authorized redirect URIs**: https://auth.expo.io/@your-username/your-project-slug

+If you get `Error: Cannot make a deep link into a standalone app with no custom scheme defined`, set `scheme` in `app.json`.

 #### iOS Native

 This can only be used in standalone and bare workflow apps.
 This method cannot be used in the Expo Go app.